azariak/ZFellowsApplicationReview/README.md

 - No previews for all sites blocking iframes, fix previews being cutoff when o clicked
 - Fix search bug + search for hidden candidates
 - Write tests
+- Only allow one flag
+- Gamification: Show the # left to review

 ## Setup